-George Fox, a leading Quaker preacher climbed Pendle Hill (overlooking Sawley Meeting House) and realised he had a message for the world:
+George Fox, a leading Quaker preacher climbed Pendle Hill (overlooking the old Sawley Meeting House) and realised he had a message for the world:

 “I saw the Lancashire sea; and there atop of the hill I was moved to sound the day of the Lord; and the Lord let me see atop of the hill in what places He had a great people to be gathered.”

 Quakers built their Meeting Houses in quiet places to avoid persecution.
 Most of our historic houses date from the 18th century, plain and simply furnished.